crawl/crawl/crawl-ref/source/dat/mons/README.md

 - flavour: (string): Special effects associated with the attack.
   Defaults to `none`.
   (mon-enum.h ➡ attack_flavour)

+`glyph` entries are associative arrays with the following fields:

+- ✨char✨ (char): The ASCII character which represents this monster in console versions of the game.
+- ✨colour✨ (string): The colour for this monster in console versions of the game.
+Should be either one of the standard 16 console colours or one of our elemental colours.
+  (defines.h ➡ COLOURS, or colour.h ➡ element_type)

 Monsters may have at most four attacks.